 On 15 December Mr Stoltenberg will leave the South Pole, visiting the two research bases at the Ross Sea: New Zealand’s Scott Base and USA’s McMurdo Base.

-Still photos will be made available free of charge on Flickr.
+Still photos is available free of charge on Flickr.